UAE GCAA - CAR 1.035 Quality System Considerations

 Considering the following sentences and the difference between the 2:

 Version 1 Official - iii.
 Quality Manager.
-The manager, acceptable to the Authority, responsible for the management of the Quality System, monitoring function and requesting corrective actions.
+The manager, acceptable to the Authority, is responsible for the management of the Quality System, monitoring function, and requesting corrective actions.

 In version 2 (which is not official the QM is responsible for the monitoring/oversight function whereas Version implies a different level of responsibility.)

-There is a misconception in various “EASA centric” areas of the industry that the Quality Manager is responsible for the Entire Quality System – means the deliver of QC which is not true.
+There is a misconception in various “EASA-centric” areas of the industry that the Quality Manager is responsible for the Entire Quality System – which means the delivery of QC which is not true.

 Making a Change

-Now consider the Role of the Post Holder – He is responsible for the Business Area to function in accordance with the regulatory obligations – This is Quality Control.
+Now consider the Role of the Post Holder – He is responsible for the Business Area to function following the regulatory obligations – This is Quality Control.

 Now consider for every finding or nonconformity raised by the Quality Manager there is potentially a double finding.